msalemor/azure-apim-networking/README.md

 - No WAF (Recommended)
 - No DDOS (Recommended)
 - Communication from APIM to App Services and Functions could leverage Service Tags
+- Traffic from API to APIs flows over the Internet

 ### External API Management Deployment and External and Internal APIs